Find Texas Skilled Nursing Care / Rehab:

 doctor planned for you to go home, your recovery may be slower than

 expected.
-So, you may need to go to a skilled nursing or
+So, you may need to go to a skilled nursing care or

 Skilled nursing facilities provide care for people who are not yet able to care for themselves at home.
 After your stay at the facility, you may be able to return home and care for yourself.